Ingenium-Games/ingenium/Documentation/Security_Guide.md

 ### Version Updates
 When updating ig.core:
 1. Check if new state bag keys are added
-2. Verify new numeric properties use `c.check.Number` with appropriate bounds
+2. Verify new numeric properties use `ig.check.Number` with appropriate bounds
 3. Add transaction logging to any new financial operations
 4. Update this documentation